alenso94/CloudComputing/README.md

 Get the list of all universities in a given country

 #### *POST* @app.route('/universities')
-Add a new universityto the database.
+Add a new university to the database.
 The user must provided the following:

  * name
  * id